Best Travel Credit Cards in Malaysia 2026

 What Is A Travel Credit Card?

-A travel credit card is a rewards-based card that converts your spending into air miles, travel points, or travel perks.
-Unlike cashback cards that put money back on your bill, travel cards give you value in the form of flights, hotel stays, lounge visits, and travel insurance.
+A travel credit card is a rewards card that converts your spending into air miles, travel points, or travel privileges.
+Unlike cashback cards that put money back on your bill, travel cards give you value in the form of free flights, hotel stays, lounge visits, and built-in travel insurance.

 How Do Travel Credit Cards Work